Creatine

 muscle repair and recovery

-Creatine appears in supplements mainly as creatine monohydrate, the most researched and effective form.
+This explains its long-standing use in sports nutrition.
+Supplements most commonly use creatine monohydrate, the most researched and effective form.

 Creatine is commonly used to support: